brense/Angular-Lazy-Routing/README.md

                      // Please note that all controllers need to be registered to the ngLazyRouting module.
 }
 ```
+The callback function will be injected with a `path` paramter that contains the currently requested path.
+Any other angular services will also be available through injection.
+For example, you can add `$q` and `$http` etc. to the paramters of your callback function and they will be automagically injected using `injector.instantiate`

 ### setRoutes(routes `array`)
 This function can be used to change the default routes.
 The default routes are `['/', '/:page*']`.